A three-dimensional polarization-insensitive grating coupler tailored for 3D nanoprinting

 \section{Method}

 Our system consists of a design region $D\subseteq\mathbb{R}^3$, a waveguide, a substrate, and a Gaussian source to approximate the fiber mode.
-The goal is to couple both the $x$- and $y$-polarized light from the fiber with a wavelength of $\lambda_0 = \SI{1.55}{\upmu m}$ as efficiently as possible into the waveguide.
+The goal is to couple both the $x$- and $y$-polarized light from the fiber with a wavelength of $\lambda_0 = \SI{1.55}{\upmu m}$ as efficiently as possible into a waveguide of size $\SI{2}{\upmu m} \times \SI{2}{\upmu m}$.
 Namely, the $x$-polarized wave will be coupled into the fundamental transverse electric (TE$_{00}$) mode and the $y$-polarized light into the fundamental transverse magnetic (TM$_{00}$) mode, respectively.
-As we aim to design a device that can be printed using 3D nanoprinting, we assume a polymer resist with refractive index $n_\text{structure}=1.53$ for our design region and the waveguide.
-Our design is placed on top of a substrate with refractive index $n_\text{substrate}=1.44$.
+The waveguide size is chosen so it can be coupled to the waveguides on a chip.
+As we aim to design a device that can be printed using 3D nanoprinting, we assume a polymer resist with a refractive index $n_\text{structure}=1.53$ for both the design region and the waveguide.
+Our design is placed on top of a SiO$_2$ substrate with refractive index $n_\text{substrate}=1.44$.
+We note that our choice of the refractive index of the polymer represents the refractive index of a typical polymer resist (e.g., IP-Dip for the Nanoscribe machine), but can be changed to any other refractive index value when optimizing for a different use case.
 The waveguide is placed at the edge of the design region and possesses a cross section of $\qtyproduct{2 x 2}{\upmu m}$.
 The entire setup is surrounded by air with $n_\text{air}=1$.
 We approximate the output field of the fiber by a Gaussian profile with a mode-diameter of $\SI{10.4}{\upmu m}$ with its center at the center of the design region.
-We assume the Gaussian source to be slightly tilted at an angle of $10^\circ$ from the $z$-axis, pointing towards the waveguide.
+We assume the Gaussian source to be slightly tilted at an angle of $\theta = 10^\circ$ from the $z$-axis, pointing towards the waveguide.